This article is an excerpt from the broader set of changes to our documentation in preparation for Zato.

 Zato promotes the design of, and helps you build, solutions composed of services which are interesting, reusable and atomic (IRA):

-Each service is deployed independently and, as a whole, they constitute an implementation of business processes taking place in your company or organisation.
+Each service is deployed independently and, as a whole, they constitute an implementation of business processes taking place in your company or organization.

 With Zato, developers use Python to focus on the business logic exclusively and the platform takes care of scalability, availability, communication protocols, messaging, security or routing.
 This lets developers concentrate only on what is the very core of systems integrations - making sure their services are IRA.